nupinion/Journocoders/May2016/Tutorials/2 - Elasticsearch.md

 }
 ```

 Let's limit the search.
 Imagine we want to find employees that within a time period (say the last two months), were thinking of getting a new job.
+We'll try and get to addressing this question in steps:

 Search for "looking for a new job" in the body of the email